Computation of Greeks under rough Volterra stochastic volatility models using the Malliavin calculus approach: Methodology for computation of Greeks

 where we denoted

 In the following theorem we show that the computation of quantities

 and

-that depend on the model chosen for the volatility process is the essential problem in order to find Malliavin weights and to compute the considered Greeks.
+that depend on the model chosen for the volatility process is one of the the essential problems in order to find Malliavin weights and to compute the considered Greeks.
 More concretely, the two objects depending on the model are $G(t,T)$ and $D_s G(t,T)$ with $s\leq t$.

 \begin{theorem} Let $G(t,T)$ be defined as in \eqref{gformula}.
-Then the formulas for Greeks Delta, Gamma and Rho respectively are
+Then the formulas for Greeks Delta, Gamma, Rho, Vega and the derivative with respect to $H$ respectively are